joesan/joesan-me/content/post/misc/red-wing-3140.draft.md

 A mention on the outer sole which is where the magic for my knee happens.
 It is super soft that is so very comfortable when walking long distances.

+So there it is!
+The [Red Wing 3140 Chukka](https://www.redwingshoes.com/heritage/mens/Work-Chukka-03140.html?cgid=mens-heritage) in
+Oro-Iginal leather that I can use for decades to come.